Lou Williams

-Louis Tyrone Williams (born October 27, 1986) is an American professional basketball player who last played for the Atlanta Hawks of the National Basketball Association (NBA).
+Louis Tyrone Williams (born October 27, 1986) is an American former professional basketball player.
 He was drafted directly out of high school by the Philadelphia 76ers with the 45th overall pick in the 2005 NBA draft.
 He is a 3-time NBA Sixth Man of the Year.
 As of March 2019, he is the NBA's career leader in points off the bench, and has played the most career games off the bench, surpassing Dell Curry's record in February 2022.

 Williams spent seven seasons with Philadelphia before signing with the Atlanta Hawks in 2012, playing two seasons there before being traded to the Toronto Raptors in the 2014 offseason.
 He spent a season with the Raptors and then signed with the Los Angeles Lakers from 2015 until the middle of the 2016–17 NBA season, when he was traded to the Houston Rockets.
 After finishing the season with the Rockets, he was then traded in the 2017 offseason to the Los Angeles Clippers.
 Williams was dealt back to the Hawks in 2021.

 High school career

-Williams was born in Memphis, Tennessee and moved to Atlanta at age 11.
+Williams was born in Memphis, Tennessee and moved to Atlanta in his teens.
 Williams played at Snellville's South Gwinnett High School under Roger Fleetwood, where he was a four-time All-State selection and was named Georgia's "Mr. Basketball" as a junior and senior.
 As a junior, Williams led South Gwinnett to the 5A Georgia State Championship.
 At the end of his senior year, Williams was named the Naismith Prep Player of the Year and a McDonald's All-American as well as a first-team Parade All-American.
 Lou Williams also participated in the Nike Hoop Summit and Jordan Brand Classic.

-Considered a five-star recruit by Rivals.com, Williams was listed as the No. 3 shooting guard and the No. 7 player in the nation in 2005.
+Considered a five-star recruit by Rivals.com, Williams was listed as the No. 1 shooting guard and the No. 3 player in the nation overall in 2005.

 Williams, and high school teammate Mike Mercer, committed to play at the University of Georgia, for then-coach Dennis Felton, but Williams ended up declaring for the 2005 NBA draft instead.
-Williams finished his career as the second all-time leading scorer in Georgia high school basketball history.
+Williams finished his career as the all-time leading scorer in Georgia high school basketball history.